 My second reason for adapting Pickering to the circumstances at hand is the experience in Circuits that have recognized claims like Ceballos's here.
-First Amendment protection less circumscribed than what I would recognize has been available in the Ninth Circuit for over 17 years, and neither there nor in other Circuits that accept [\\\\45] claims like this one has there been a debilitating flood of litigation.
+First Amendment protection less circumscribed than what I would recognize has been available in the Ninth Circuit for over 17 years, and neither there nor in other Circuits that accept claims like this one has there been a debilitating flood of litigation.
 There has indeed been some: as represented by Ceballos's lawyer at oral argument, each year over the last five years, approximately 70 cases in the different Courts of Appeals and approximately 100 in the various District Courts.
 Tr. of Oral Arg.
 58-59.
-But even these figures reflect a readiness to litigate that might well have been cooled by my view about [\436] the importance required before Pickering treatment is in order.
+But even these figures reflect a readiness to litigate that might well have been cooled by my view about the importance required before Pickering treatment is in order.

-For that matter, the majority's position comes with no guarantee against factbound litigation over whether a public employee's statements were made "pursuant to . . . official duties," ante, at , 164 L. Ed.
-2d, at 701.
-In fact, the majority invites such litigation by describing the enquiry as a "practical one," ante, at , 164 L. Ed.
-2d, at 703, apparently based on the totality of employment circumstances.
-See n 2, supra.
-Are prosecutors' discretionary statements about cases addressed to the press on the courthouse steps made "pursuant to their official duties"?
-Are government nuclear scientists' complaints to their supervisors about a colleague's improper handling of radioactive materials made "pursuant" to duties?
+For that matter, the majority's position comes with no guarantee against factbound litigation over whether a public employee's statements were made "pursuant to . . . official duties," ante, at 9.
+In fact, the majority invites such litigation by describing the enquiry as a "practical one," ante, at 13, apparently based on the totality of employment circumstances.
+See n.
+2, supra.
+Are prosecu-